Clopton Lloyd-Jones: In London

 After leaving Trent and arriving in London he played for; St Mary's, Peckham, for which he was reported appearing in 1876 against the 1st Surrey Rifles at Camberwell, scoring the first of his team's three goals; Southill Park (1877–78); the Pilgrims of Tottenham in a match against the Ramblers in 1879; Clapham Rovers (1879–84); the Wanderers against Oxford University in December 1880, when he scored the first and last of his side's three winning goals, the third "kicked well with his left foot on to the goal post, off which it glanced through"; and the Corinthians in their opening season (in a single match against Westminster School, 1882).

-He played, without scoring, in representative inter-city association matches for London against: Sheffield (13 November 1878) at Bramall Lane; Birmingham at Kennington Oval (27 November 1880), and Aston Lower Grounds (5 February 1881); Edinburgh at the Oval (30 December 1882); Glasgow at Hampden Park (20 January 1883); Birmingham at Aston (17 February 1883); the combined Oxford and Cambridge Universities at the Oval (24 March 1883); Nottinghamshire at the Oval (3 November 1883), and Glasgow at the Oval (13 December 1883).
+He played, without scoring, in representative inter-city association matches for London against Sheffield (13 November 1878) at Bramall Lane; Birmingham at Kennington Oval (27 November 1880), and Aston Lower Grounds (5 February 1881); Edinburgh at the Oval (30 December 1882); Glasgow at Hampden Park (20 January 1883); Birmingham at Aston (17 February 1883); the combined Oxford and Cambridge Universities at the Oval (24 March 1883); Nottinghamshire at the Oval (3 November 1883), and Glasgow at the Oval (13 December 1883).

 Lloyd-Jones captained a 'fairly strong' scratch team called The Casuals against Westminster School in November 1880, winning 3–2.
-His team were drawn from Clapham Rovers, Pilgrims, Royal Engineers, Swifts and Hawks, as well as including two players whose clubs were not noted.
+His team was drawn from Clapham Rovers, Pilgrims, Royal Engineers, Swifts and Hawks, as well as including two players whose clubs were not noted.

 He appeared with Clapham Rovers in the first two seasons of the London Senior Cup, scoring the first of three winning goals to one against Old Etonians in round one in October 1882, and in the next season when he appeared through to the replayed losing fifth round against Upton Park, the ultimate winner of the Cup's final, in 1883.

 He appeared at county level in 1883 for Middlesex versus Essex, scoring one of his side's two goals to three, and versus Norfolk when he scored the first of his team's five winning goals, as well as for Surrey against Nottinghamshire, scoring one goal to seven.